Top 5 This Week

 Why is Adelaide considered Australia’s most affordable major capital city?

-Adelaide’s housing affordability is genuinely extraordinary relative to its quality of life — a city with world-class arts festivals (the Adelaide Festival and WOMADelaide), Australia’s finest central market (the Adelaide Central Market, trading since 1869), excellent university hospitals and research facilities, and an 8-minute drive from the beach, yet with median dwelling prices of AUD $660,000–$780,000 in 2026 — approximately half of what equivalent quality housing would cost in Sydney.
-The honest qualification is that South Australia’s economy has historically offered less private sector tech and finance employment than Sydney and Melbourne; the state’s dominant employers are government, health, education, and defence.
-For households with transferable income — remote workers, retirees, Defence Force personnel, healthcare and university professionals — Adelaide’s combination of affordability, cultural depth, and lifestyle quality is among the most compelling in Australia.
-The inner suburbs tell the story most clearly: Norwood and Kensington (café strip, Federation architecture, 3km from the CBD) median around AUD $1.1M — premium by South Australian standards, yet 40–50% of the equivalent inner-Sydney suburb price.
+Measured against its quality of life, Adelaide’s housing stays unusually cheap — a city with major arts festivals (the Adelaide Festival and WOMADelaide), the country’s best central market (the Adelaide Central Market, trading since 1869), leading university hospitals and research facilities, and a fifteen-minute drive to the beach, yet a 2026 median dwelling price near AUD $945,000, comfortably under what comparable quality costs in Sydney.
+The honest qualification: South Australia has historically offered less private-sector tech and finance work than Sydney and Melbourne, with government, health, education and shipbuilding the dominant employers.
+For households carrying transferable income — remote workers, retirees, shipyard and engineering staff, healthcare and university professionals — the mix of affordability, cultural depth and lifestyle is among the most compelling in the country.
+The inner suburbs tell the story most plainly: Norwood and Kensington (café strip, Federation cottages, 3km from the CBD) sit around AUD $1.3M, premium for South Australia yet roughly half the equivalent inner-Sydney street.

 What do Adelaide’s various suburbs and surrounding regions cost?

-Adelaide’s housing market has multiple distinct price tiers.
-The inner suburbs within 5km of the CBD — Norwood, Kensington, Unley, and the eastern suburbs — have crossed AUD $900,000–$1.1M for houses, representing the premium end of the market.
-The western suburbs (Hindmarsh, Thebarton, Brompton) provide the most affordable inner-city access at AUD $700,000–$850,000 for renovated workers’ cottages.
-The northern suburbs (Elizabeth, Salisbury, Gawler) provide the lowest-cost metropolitan options at AUD $400,000–$550,000, with direct rail connections to the city.
-The Adelaide Hills — the Mount Lofty Ranges escarpment rising directly east of the city — offer semi-rural lifestyle at AUD $600,000–$800,000 in towns like Aldgate, Stirling, and Bridgewater, with cooler temperatures and easy CBD access (20–30 minutes).
-The Barossa Valley, 60km north, offers housing at AUD $500,000–$650,000 in a wine region with genuine pastoral character.
+Adelaide’s market splits into clear price tiers.
+The inner suburbs within 5km of the CBD — Norwood, Kensington, Unley and the eastern suburbs — have pushed past AUD $1.1M–$1.6M for houses, the premium end.
+Western suburbs (Hindmarsh, Thebarton, Brompton) offer the cheapest inner-city access at AUD $850,000–$1.05M for renovated workers’ cottages, while the northern suburbs (Elizabeth, Salisbury, Gawler) hold the lowest-cost metropolitan options at AUD $500,000–$700,000, with direct rail to the city.
+The Adelaide Hills — the Mount Lofty Ranges escarpment east of the city — run AUD $700,000–$950,000 in towns such as Aldgate, Stirling and Bridgewater, with cooler temperatures and a 20–30 minute CBD commute.
+The Barossa Valley, 60km north, sits around AUD $550,000–$750,000 in a wine region with genuine pastoral character.

 What are South Australia’s electricity costs and energy situation?

-South Australia has historically had among the highest electricity retail prices in Australia, a legacy of its pioneering but challenging transition to renewable energy and its relative geographic isolation from the eastern grid.
-The state achieved 70%+ renewable electricity generation in some periods and aims for net 100% renewables — but the integration of variable wind and solar has created price volatility and reliability challenges that have made South Australian electricity costs a significant budget item for households and businesses.
-Current retail electricity costs in Adelaide are above the national average; households should budget AUD $2,000–$3,000+ per year for a medium-sized home without solar.
-The state government’s Home Battery Scheme has provided subsidised loans for battery storage installation, and Adelaide’s high solar irradiance makes solar-plus-battery systems financially attractive for owner-occupiers.
-Virtual Power Plant schemes (aggregated household batteries) have been trialled in South Australia and represent a long-term path to reducing household electricity costs.
+South Australia has historically carried some of the highest electricity retail prices in the country, a legacy of its pioneering but demanding renewable transition and its relative isolation from the eastern grid.
+It has hit 70%-plus renewable generation across some periods and aims for net 100% renewables, but integrating variable wind and solar has brought price volatility and reliability challenges that keep electricity a notable budget item for households and businesses.
+Current retail electricity in Adelaide runs above the national average; budget AUD $2,000–$3,000-plus a year for a medium-sized home without solar.
+The state’s earlier Home Battery Scheme has closed, but a federal battery rebate launched in mid-2025, and Adelaide’s high solar irradiance makes solar-plus-battery systems financially attractive for owner-occupiers.
+Virtual Power Plant schemes — aggregated household batteries — point to a longer-term path toward lower household electricity costs.

 How do South Australia’s stamp duty and government charges compare to other states?

-South Australia charges stamp duty (conveyance duty) on property purchases, with rates broadly similar to the national pattern.
-At AUD $600,000 the duty is approximately AUD $26,830; at AUD $800,000 approximately AUD $38,830.
-South Australia’s First Home Owner Grant provides AUD $15,000 for eligible first home buyers purchasing new homes, and the state offers stamp duty relief on off-the-plan apartment purchases to encourage higher-density housing development in Adelaide.
-Unlike Victoria and New South Wales, South Australia does not currently offer a first home buyer stamp duty exemption on established homes, which places eligible first home buyers in an all-new home market.
-The state’s land tax rates are among the higher in Australia for investment properties, which is a relevant consideration for property investors.
-Council rates in Adelaide are generally lower than equivalent local government charges in Sydney or Melbourne.
+South Australia charges stamp duty (conveyance duty) on property purchases, with rates broadly in line with the national pattern.
+At AUD $600,000 the duty is roughly AUD $26,830; at AUD $800,000 roughly AUD $37,830.
+Since mid-2024 the state has removed the value cap on first home buyer relief, so eligible first home buyers pay no stamp duty on new homes at any price, alongside a AUD $15,000 First Home Owner Grant for new builds.
+Established homes, however, receive no first home buyer concession, which steers eligible buyers toward the new-build market.
+The state’s land tax rates sit among the higher in the country for investment properties, a relevant point for investors, while council rates in Adelaide are generally lower than equivalent charges in Sydney or Melbourne.

 What employment and income conditions should prospective South Australia residents consider?

-South Australia’s economy has historically lagged the national average in private sector employment growth — a structural challenge that reflects the state’s distance from the main east-coast financial and technology employment centres and the wind-down of manufacturing employment (Holden’s Elizabeth plant closed in 2017, ending Australian car production).
-The state’s dominant private employers are now concentrated in defence (the Naval Shipbuilding Program at Osborne is Australia’s largest defence procurement project, with submarine and frigate construction providing long-term employment), resources (Olympic Dam copper-uranium mine, iron ore developments in the Eyre Peninsula), agribusiness (Barossa and Clare Valley wine, Yorke Peninsula grain and fisheries), and tourism.
-Adelaide’s university and hospital sector (the University of Adelaide, Flinders University, UniSA, and the Royal Adelaide Hospital) provides significant professional employment.
-For remote workers, the combination of Adelaide’s low housing costs and high quality of life has made South Australia one of Australia’s fastest-growing remote work destinations since 2020.
+South Australia’s economy has historically lagged the national average in private-sector employment growth — a structural challenge tied to its distance from the east-coast finance and technology centres and the wind-down of car manufacturing (Holden’s Elizabeth plant closed in 2017, ending Australian car production).
+The dominant employers now sit in shipbuilding (the program at Osborne is the state’s largest industrial project, providing long-term construction work), resources (the Olympic Dam copper-uranium mine, iron-ore developments on the Eyre Peninsula), agribusiness (Barossa and Clare Valley wine, Yorke Peninsula grain and fisheries) and tourism.
+Adelaide’s university and hospital sector — the University of Adelaide, Flinders University, UniSA and the Royal Adelaide Hospital — adds significant professional employment.
+For remote workers, the pairing of low housing costs and high quality of life has made South Australia one of the country’s fastest-growing remote-work destinations since 2020.